enerle/enerle.github.io/index.md

 ## About René

-He recently obtained _PhD in Earth Sciences_ from the University of Trieste Joint PhD Programme, Earth Science and Fluid Mechanics [ESFM](https://web.units.it/dottorato/esfm/) in Trieste, Italy.
+He recently obtained _PhD in Earth Sciences_ from the University of Trieste Joint PhD Programme, Earth Science and Fluid Mechanics [ESFM](https://web.units.it/dottorato/esfm/) in Trieste, Italy (thesis title: The role of the wind-driven shallow overturning circulation in the heat budget of the tropical Pacific: Ocean’s response to surface buoyancy and momentum flux perturbations).

-His main research interest is on evaluating the response of the ocean to anomalous surface fluxes in terms of ocean heat uptake and circulation changes, with particular focus on the Shallow Wind-driven Overturning Circulation.

 He is originally from Ensenada Baja California México, where he graduated from the Faculty of Marine Science [FCM](http://fcm.ens.uabc.mx/) at the Autonomous University of Baja California with a _BSc degree in Oceanography_.